ProcursusTeam/procursus-wiki/docs/Building-on-FreeBSD.md

 2. Setup your iOS toolchain

-    [This script](https://gist.github.com/asdfugil/71cdfca5aa1bc0d59de06518cd1c530c) will setup your SDKs,
-    cctools-port with your iOS toolchain, and other dependencies needed.
+    [This script] will setup your SDKs, cctools-port with your iOS toolchain, and other dependencies needed.

     To run the script

         curl -LO "https://gist.githubusercontent.com/asdfugil/71cdfca5aa1bc0d59de06518cd1c530c/raw/37429856ec922063f86e60693bce4027d56aab96/procursus-utils-fbsd.sh" | bash

     It's recommended that you add this script to your shells' config file, so that it's sourced on every environment on login.
+Then, reopen your shell or reload your shell's configuration file.

         echo "source procursus-utils-fbsd.sh" > ~/.profile

-    Then, reopen your shell or reload your shell's config file.

         source ~/.profile

 3. Clone the Procursus project